-Are you looking to add the best food for skin glow to your diet?
+Are you looking to add the healthy foods for glowing skin to your diet?
 Then, this article is just what you need.
-Enumerated here are the best food for skin glow that you should include in your meals if you want a glowing and healthy-looking skin.
+Enumerated here are the best healthy foods for glowing skin that you should include in your meals if you want a glowing and healthy-looking skin.

 3. Green tea

 The green tea is an excellent food for healthy skin, even when it is exposed to the sun.
 Rich in antioxidants such as polyphenols, it is useful against ultraviolet radiation and prevents premature aging of the epidermis.
 The polyphenols contained in green tea, in fact, have a general antioxidant action, protecting the skin even in the event of smog, pollution, smoke, stress and chemicals.

 Thanks to its antioxidant and astringent properties, green tea helps and purifies the dilated pores of the skin that tend to become infected; in this way it carries out an astringent action, leaving the skin smooth and radiant.
 To get a purifying mask, prepare the green tea infusion and let it cool, mix a couple of tablespoons with 2 tablespoons of clay to make a paste.
 Spread it on your face and let it dry completely.
 Cleanse and rinse your face with warm water.

 If you’re looking for the best Green Tea infused cosmetics shop now from Mamaearth.
 Make use of the latest Mamaearth coupon to earn additional discount.

 4. Oat flakes

 Oats contain avenanthramide, a group of antioxidant phenolic compounds that are very useful for the health of the skin and for improving its elasticity.
 In addition, in case of sunburn, oats can be used to prepare a soothing mask.
 Oats are very often included in bubble baths and body creams as they have the ability to protect and moisturize the skin.